Schools for Schools: Background

-How the program works
+Function

 Schools for Schools is one of the first fundraising programs to function using an alive interactive website.
 When a school in the West registers on the site, it is assigned to one of 10 "clusters," each of which is partnered with a specific school in northern Uganda.
 The goal of each school cluster is to raise as much money as possible for its partner Ugandan school.

 The money raised goes toward rebuilding and refurbishing the partner schools in five main categories: water and sanitation, infrastructure and facilities, teacher training and incentives, equipment and resources, and technology.

 As progress in fundraising is tracked on the website, students can compare how their school is performing relative to other schools.
 Students can also watch a real-time progress bar that allows them to see what their funds are helping to rebuild in northern Uganda.

 At the end of the competition, the top fundraisers from each cluster are awarded trips to Uganda to help implement projects funded by money they have raised.

-The development philosophy
+Development

-The development portion of Schools for Schools is an atypical approach to international aid.
-Invisible Children Inc. discussed where and how to invest their resources, knowing they wanted to choose programs that would do more than just temporarily address the gaps.
-The goal was to create projects that would encourage community involvement and offer long-term change in the region's education.
+The development of Schools for Schools is an atypical approach to international aid.
+Invisible Children Inc. wanted to choose programs that would do more than just temporarily address the gaps, but instead encourage community involvement and offer long-term change in the region's education.

-In order to meet this goal, Invisible Children brought together a group of individuals with the skill sets and personal commitments needed to see such a complex project through.
-By having a specific group monitor the project from beginning to end, Invisible Children knew they would be able to ensure that the funds were implemented in the places that were needed most in the most effective way possible.

-They also had to select which secondary schools they would partner with in northern Uganda.
+They selected which secondary schools they would partner with in northern Uganda.
 After developing selection criteria, Schools for Schools originally chose 10 institutions that had the best hope for creating lasting educational change.
 Three of the ten are schools displaced by the conflict and are now looking to return to their original sites after more than ten years.

 As Invisible Children wanted local ideas and community participation to lead efforts toward effective change, they created a development committee for each of the 10 schools.
 These committees include students, teachers, parents, members of the administration, Board of Governors, and local government.
-These groups established the list of project priorities for each school within the five categories listed above.
-The committee's ongoing involvement provides opportunities to understand the educational needs and obstacles at each school.
-With their input, Invisible Children is able to continually tailor their efforts to meet each school's specific needs.
+These groups established the list of project priorities for each school within the five categories of progress.
+The committee allows Invisible Children to continually tailor their efforts to meet each school's specific needs.